3 Days in Lisbon: A Perfect Itinerary for First Timers

 Rather than head down the hill after doing some exploring of Alfama, make your way to nearby Graça to get some drinks before dinner in Alfama on your journey back down the hill.

 First, head up to take in what might be the best view in all of Lisbon at Miradouro da Senhora do Monte.
-Fair warning, it’s quite the hike, but it’s worth it.
-See?
+Fair warning, it’s quite the hike, but it’s worth it (here on Google Maps).

-For dinner, there are A LOT of very touristy, very overpriced restaurants in Alfama, as our tour guide warned us.
+For dinner, there are A LOT of very touristy, very overpriced restaurants in Alfama, as our walking tour guide warned us.
 If you choose one of those, you’ll pay for the atmosphere, and the food won’t be great.
-Here are three alternative suggestions that are all in Alfama, but are actually highly rated.

 Belém used to be a separate city, but as Lisbon has expanded it has swallowed it up and now it’s a district within the broader city of Lisbon.